Divyansh42/cluster-resource/README.md

 A common use case for this task is to deploy your `application/function` on different clusters.

-The task will use the provided parameters to create a `kubeconfig` file that can be used by other steps in the pipeline Task to access the target cluster.
-The kubeconfig will be placed in `/workspace/<your-cluster-name>/kubeconfig` in your Task container.
+The task will use the provided parameters to create a `kubeconfig` file that can be used by other steps in the pipeline task to access the target cluster.
+The kubeconfig will be placed in `/workspace/<your-cluster-name>/kubeconfig` in your task container.

 This task provides variety of ways to authenticate the cluster:
 - Authenticate using tokens.